Leopard 2: Leopard 2A6

-The Leopard 2 HEL ("Hellenic") is a derivative of the 2A6 export variant, "2A6EX" with additional customization to meet the Greek needs.
+The Leopard 2 HEL ("Hellenic") is a derivative of the 2A6 export variant, "2A6EX" with additional customisation to meet the Greek needs.
 It has supplemental reinforcements on the upper glacis plate and crew hatches, as well as a full MEXAS package.
 Tactically and technically it is integrated with the NATO-interoperable INIOCHOS command and information system, as well as, a laser rangefinder and thermal imaging devices.
 It was ordered by the Greek Army in 2003 (in a package together with Leopard 1A5s) for 1.7 billion €, with 170 tanks delivered between 2006 and 2009.
 A total of 140 were built in Greece by ELBO, which delivered the first units in late 2006.
 They entered service with the Hellenic Army in 2008.

 The Leopard 2A6M CAN is a Canadian variant of the Leopard 2A6M.
 Significant modifications include distinctive black boxes mounted on the rear of the turret bustle, and stand-off slat armour.
 The first tanks configured in this variant were 20 loaned from the German Bundeswehr in an effort to increase firepower and protection given to Canadian troops operating in the south of Afghanistan.
 The loaned tanks retain their German MG3 machine guns, the ex-Dutch tanks are also expected to retain their FN MAG machine guns due to commonality with Canadian stocks of C6 GPMG, itself a variant of the FN MAG.

 Due to the loaned status of the first twenty tanks, the air conditioning unit originally could not be installed, as only minimal changes could be made.
 The crew wore cooling vests instead, and the turret's electric drive generates less heat than the hydraulic drive of the older Leopard C2.
 The loaned German tanks will be kept by the Canadian Forces and may be further upgraded, while ex-Dutch Leopard 2A6s were modified to German Leopard 2A6M specifications and used as restitution for the loaned tanks.
 Canadian Leopard 2s in Afghanistan were later fitted with air conditioning units, a much-needed commodity in the scorching desert of Afghanistan, and Saab's Barracuda camouflage mats, which reduce solar loading by 50 percent.

 The Leopard 2A6TR was the Turkish variant during the Turkish Army tank procurement project in 2000.
 The version was based on 2A6EX.
 The project was dropped in favor of developing the indigenous Altay.